ActiveBrainAtlas2/preprocessing-pipeline/PROCESS.md

 1. Run: `create_meta.py --animal DKXX`
     1. This will scan each czi file
     2. Extracts the tif meta information and inserts into the slide_czi_to_tif table
-1. Run: `create_scenes.py --animal DKXX`
+1. Run: `python create_tifs.py --animal DKXX --channel 1`
-    1. This will scan each czi file
-    1. Extracts every tif image and makes a thumbnail, ususally around 20 png files per czi
-    1. Verify the png files are rotated correctly.
-If not, use Imagemagick convert to rotate all files in the directory. `for i in slide_*.png; do convert $i -rotate 90 $i; done`
+    1. This will read the sections view in the database.
+This can be run before the QC section below.
+Doing that will create some extra unused tifs, but that is not a problem.
+    1. Create tif files for channel 1
+    1. Create png files for channel 1
+    1. Repeat process for the other 2 channels when ready
 1. Have someone confirm the status of each slide in: https://activebrainatlas.ucsd.edu/activebrainatlas/admin
     1. After logging in, go to the Slides link in the Brain category
     1. Enter the animal name in the search box